 Q: Where is the camp?

-A: This year’s program will be held at Lion’s Camp Pride in New Durham, NH, from Sunday, July 10th until Friday, July 15th.
+A: This year’s programs will be held at Lion’s Camp Pride in New Durham, NH, and at Franklin Pierce University in Rindge, NH.

 Q: What will I do when I get there?

 A: You'll do many things, both physical and mental.
 You'll do group activities, solo activities, games, and have learning opportunities.
 When you first arrive you'll get to do some ice breaker activities.
 Let's just say you'll never hear the end of "Popsico", so better learn it while you have the chance!
 Not everything is fun and games, though.
 There are also workshops that can teach you about certain topics.
 One is the Self Care workshop, which is very eye-opening on how you have to take care of yourself both physically and mentally.
 There are also other activities you can do, but I don't want to spoil it all for you.
 You'll have to find out for yourself.

 Q: What if I'm not comfortable talking about myself?

 A: That's perfectly fine!
 No one is going to pressure you to share.
 The most we'll ask of you if you're not comfortable with sharing is that you'll pay attention to those who are comfortable doing so.
 Everyone who comes to TI has their own stories to tell, even if they might not be willing to share.
 Perhaps you'll find someone who has gone through one of your experiences that you can talk to one on one if you'd feel more comfortable doing so.
 Or, sometimes you can learn things about yourself just by listening to someone else.
 Even if you don't decide to share, no one will think differently of you if you decide not to.